PungaruStelian/AA-Project/README.md

    After populating the DP table, check if the target sum `T` is achievable by verifying `dp[T + offset]`.
 If achievable, reconstruct the solution by tracing back the elements that contributed to the target sum.

 #### **Advantages**
-- **Efficient for Large Datasets**: Can handle larger input sizes compared to backtracking, with a time complexity of `O(N*T)` where `N` is the number of elements and `T` is the target sum.
+- Can handle larger input sizes compared to backtracking, with a time complexity of `O(T * N^2)` where `N` is the number of elements and `T` is the target sum.
-- **Handles Negative Numbers**: By using an offset, the method effectively manages both positive and negative numbers within the same DP table.
+- Ensures a correct solution if one exists.
-- **Guaranteed Correctness**: Ensures a correct solution if one exists.
+- If the solution contains as many numbers as possible at the beginning of the vector, then this method is faster

 #### **Disadvantages**
-- **High Memory Consumption**: Requires significant memory proportional to the range of possible sums, which can be impractical for very large or highly negative/positive sums.
+- Requires significant memory and time proportional to the range of possible sums and elements, which can be impractical for very large or highly negative/positive sums.
-- **Limited to Small to Moderate `T` Values**: For very large target sums, the memory requirements become prohibitive.
+- If the solution contains as many numbers as possible at the end of the vector, then this method becomes less efficient

 #### **Use Cases**
-- Suitable for moderate-sized datasets where the target sum `T` is within a manageable range.
+- Suitable for moderate-sized datasets where the target sum `T` and element values is within a manageable range.
 - Particularly effective when the dataset includes both positive and negative numbers, utilizing the offset technique to account for the entire sum range.

 ### 3. Greedy